qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 in the labels with the 'Wrap on character' function.
 You can format the :guilabel:`Line Height` and the alignment.
 For the latter typical values are available plus *Follow label placement*.
-When set to this mode, text alignment for labels will be dependant on the final placement of the label relative to the point.
-Eg, if the label is placed to the left of the point then the label will be right aligned, and if it is placed to the right of the point then the label will be left aligned.
+When set to this mode, text alignment for labels will be dependent on the final placement of the label relative to the point.
+E.g., if the label is placed to the left of the point then the label will be right aligned, and if it is placed to the right of the point then the label will be left aligned.